Bihar CM Rewards Ishan Kishan For T20 World Cup Win

 - Top Bihar officials and Ishan Kishan's family members attended the ceremony.

-Bihar Chief Minister Samrat Choudhary on Friday handed over a cheque of Rs 1 crore to cricketer Ishan Kishan for his contribution in winning the 2026 T20 World Cup.
+Bihar Chief Minister Samrat Choudhary on Friday handed over a cheque of Rs 1 crore to wicketkeeper-batter Ishan Kishan for being a part of India's T20 World Cup winning team earlier this year.

 Ishan Kishan's Bihar Roots